City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Step 2: Coordinate Mapping

-To apply the results of manual georeferencing to tens of thousands of map tiles, we developed a GDAL-based coordinate mapping middleware.
-This middleware loads the control point file exported from QGIS and reproduces the exact TPS transformation matrix.
-For each tile, it computes the modern geographic coordinates (lat,lon) corresponding to its center pixel (u,v).
+During the semantic search phase, the model outputs pixel coordinates for image patches derived from the original, untransformed map to ensure that visual recognition is not compromised by distortion.
+To precisely locate these search results on the web map, we developed a GDAL-based coordinate mapping middleware.
+This middleware directly invokes GDAL's TPS transformation engine and loads the .point file (GCP data) exported from QGIS to reproduce the exact TPS transformation matrix.
+For each tile, the system applies the TPS mapping to calculate the geographic coordinates for its center point and the four corners, providing both EPSG:3857 and EPSG:4326 (WGS 84) coordinates for frontend visualization.
 This approach ensures that the backend algorithmic outputs remain pixel-level consistent with our manual calibration, effectively eliminating edge drift.

 Step 3: Hybrid Coordinate Architecture